Aref-Akminasi/day21-drag-n-drop/README.md

 # Day 21 Drag & Drop

-This is the Drag & Drop project from the course '50 projects in 50 days'
+This is the drag & drop project from the course '50 projects in 50 days'

 ## Overview